stefan-m-lenz/JuliaConnectoR/README.md

 Complex Julia structures can either be used by reference via proxy objects in R or fully translated to R data structures.

+More details about the package together with a comparison with competing solutions can be found in the article:

+> Lenz S, Hackenberg M, Binder H, 2021. *The JuliaConnectoR: a functionally oriented interface for integrating Julia in R*. http://arxiv.org/abs/2005.06334

 ## Installation

 The package can be installed in R (version &ge; 3.2) via CRAN: